Controlling incremental technical debt

 Unconstrained scope creep

-Suppose there is a DRP whose objective is retiring its TDIQ.
-And suppose it has decided to also retire instances of a particular kind of ATD, say ATD0.
+Suppose there is a DRP whose objective is retiring its TDIQ, and that it has decided to also retire some (or all) instances of a particular kind of ATD, say ATD0.
 Although that activity would represent an expansion of scope beyond retiring the TDIQ, it might be acceptable and it might even be prudent.
-But as the team undertakes to retire ATD0, it might confront a similar problem.
-That problem relates to the relationship between the ATD0 and yet another kind of ATD, which we might call ATD1.
+But as the team undertakes to retire ATD0, it might confront a similar quandary relative to the relationship between the ATD0 and yet another kind of ATD, which we might call ATD1.
 The DRP team might then decide to expand scope again.
 And so on.
 In general, there is no self-evident stopping point for such a chain of scope expansion.
 In these circumstances, scope creep can become an unmitigated risk, threatening the coherence and focus of the DRP, with consequences for its budget and schedule.

 Last words